-FHWA Strategy to Accomplish the APG:
+FHWA's strategies to accomplish the APG include the following:

-The rulemaking to establish 23 CFR 490 includes specific data, measure, and reporting requirements for State DOTs to track and manage system performance.
+The rulemaking to establish 23 CFR 490 includes specific data, measure, and reporting requirements for State DOTs to track and manage system condition and performance.
 Pavement condition requirements are included in Subpart B of Part 490.
 The regulation identifies the condition attributes and thresholds that State DOTs are to use to determine if sections of pavement are in Good, Fair, or Poor condition as well as data reporting requirements to submit this information to FHWA.
 FHWA plans to use this same method to report on pavement condition based on the data reported by State DOTs to FHWA's Highway Performance Monitoring System (HPMS).

 The regulation also includes a timeline to comply with the new requirements which is outlined below.